giftedoddd/TermoTrain/README.md

 3. **Run the script**

-   For running the script simply just run the run.sh
+   For running the script if you use venv simply just source the venv and run the run.sh otherwise you don't need venv just run the run.sh